Estimate Time10 min

 9. Out-of-pocket medical and dental expense deductions

 Uncovered or out-of-pocket medical expenses, especially surprise ones, can be painful.
-(Emergency fund, anyone?)
+(Emergency savings, anyone?)
 Fortunately, if these add up to more than 7.5% of your adjusted gross income, you may be able to deduct them on your taxes.
 This is true for your spouse's and dependents' health care services too, including doctor or dentist fees, hospital care, prescriptions, and even addiction treatment.
 Check out this list of qualified expenses.

 If you have a disability, or your spouse or a dependent does, associated costs, such as accessibility home improvements or dedicated care, could also be deductible.
 For those out of work due to a permanent disability, you may also be eligible for the Credit for the Elderly or the Disabled.